ferrilab/ferrilab/guide/src/funty.md

 You can use these traits as generic constraints in code that needs to accept a range of different primitives.
 The integral traits provide Peano constants (zero and one), and can be constructed from literals for non-`const` work.

-## Pointer Unification

-The `funty::ptr` module provides `Pointer` and `NonNullPtr` types which are replacements for raw pointers and `core::ptr::NonNull`, respectively.
-They work by lifting the `*const T`/`*mut T` distinction into the trait system, through the `Permission` trait and the `Shared`, `Unique`, and `(Shared, Unique)` types.

-The `Permission` trait and its implementors implement a less-capable version of the stacked-borrows experimental model found in Miri. `Pointer<T, P>` implements the read-only APIs found on both `*const` and `*mut` pointers, while `Pointer<T, Unique>` alone implements the write APIs only present on `*mut` pointers.
-Additionally, type-level transitions allow *safely* casting `Unique` pointers down to read-only and back up to `Unique`, and *unsafely* casting directly to a permission that you specify.

-The `NonNullPtr` behaves similarly to `Pointer`, except that it encloses a `core::ptr::NonNull` in order to regain the null-pointer niche optimization.
-Its API strives to match both the `NonNull` and `Pointer` APIs.
-As both raw pointers and `NonNull` still have large amounts of unstable API surface in the standard library, these types will continue to grow in response to both Ferrilab’s needs and the standard library’s evolution.